galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simframe.md

     ![Inter-account transfer](./simframe-transfer.png)

 1. Press ENTER - a `Transfer Successful` message appears.
+A log message is also written to the Eclipse *Console* window:

+    `2019-08-16 13:50:53 INFO dev.galasa.simframe.application.Bank transferMoney Transfering  1.0 from account: 123456789 to account: 987654321`

-1. Press PF3 and once again browse the 123456789 account as described above to verify that its total credit amount has decreased by the transferred 1.00.
+1. Press PF3 and once again browse the 123456789 account as described above to verify that its total credit has decreased by the transferred 1.00.

 ## Running the provided Simframe tests